 - Roughly chop the potato into chunks before adding them to a large pot of water.
 Add enough water to the pot so that all the potatoes are completely submerged in water.

-- Drain off the excess water and use a potato masher/immersion stick blender to break down the potato chunks into mash and incorporate the butter.
+- Drain off the excess water and use a potato masher/immersion stick blender to break down the potato chunks into mash and incorporate the butter (you can use some almond milk if you want to make it creamy).

-- On medium heat add the coconut oil and begin to saute the onion and garlic for 30 seconds.
+- On medium heat add the olive oil and begin to saute the onion and garlic for 30 seconds.

 - Quickly add the bell peppers, celery and raisins and cook for 1 minute.